 Choose Your brewing Sugars Wisely...

-If you are brewing up a beer kit or just want some extra ABV in your homebrew, you may think to just add sugar that you use in your cuppa.
-But did you know that there are different sugars and that they can change your brew?
+If you are brewing up a beer kit or a wine kit that needs extra sugar, or if you just want some extra ABV in your homebrew, you may think to just add sugar that you use in your cup of tea, but did you know that there are different sugars and that they can change the way your finished brews taste and feel?

 Supermarket Sugar - is usually Glucose & Fructose.
 This is what makes it taste sweet, but it can leave this sweetness in your finished beer and wine.

 Brewing Sugar - is Dextrose which usually comes from maize (think sweetcorn) and has very little residual sweetness.

 Spray Malt - is basically powdered wort.
 It is like you used more grain in the mash, so you get a richer, fuller bodied beer.
 As wort has unfermentable sugars, adding a lot of this can add some extra sweetness to the finished beer.

-Beer Enhancer - is a 50/50 mix of Brewing Sugar & Spray Malt.
+Beer Enhancer - is a 50/50 mix of Brewing Sugar & Spray Malt, so you get some extra richness, and flavour, without adding too much body.

 Liquid Malt Extract - is basically concentrated wort, so again, it's like you have added more grain to your mash.
 Like Spray malt, this can add body, flavour, colour and also add a little extra sweetness to the finished beer.

-Lactose - as discussed above is a non fermentable sweetener (from milk) that adds a slight sweetness and a creamy body to your beer.
+Lactose - is a non fermentable sweetener (from milk) that adds a slight sweetness and a creamy body to your beer.
+This is what is added to a stout to make it a milk stout.

 Artificial sweeteners - are to be used with caution, 1 drop too many can cause your beer to be extremely sweet, but great if you want to make extra fun beers like a Strawberries & Cream IPA. mmmmm